gbotrel/zsldemo/README.md

 ### Prerequisites

-You'll need to install `docker` and `docker-compose`.
+You'll need to install `go`, `docker` and `docker-compose`.
 Computing zkSNARKs is memory intensive, so you'll also need to give more RAM (default is 2Gb) to the `docker` daemon.

 ### Running